IlyaMckay/Incident-Mgmt-Telegram-Bot/README.md

 # Incident Management Telegram Bot

-This microservices-based Telegram Bot simplifies incident reporting and management, all deployed within the SAP Business Technology Platform (BTP) environment.
+This microservices-based Telegram Bot simplifies incident reporting and management, all deployed within the SAP Business Technology Platform (BTP) environment utilizing Cloud Foundry for deployment.
 The database is hosted on Neon.

 [Backend](tg_backend/main.py) is built on `Python` utilizing following technologies:
 - `http.server` as HTTP server classes.